Self-supervised Learning for Clustering of Wireless Spectrum Activity: Experimental results

-Comparing the SSL-based models, both of them show comparable performance, with slight advantage of the (original) SSL-VGG-20 (up to 0.6pp) across the metrics.
-Anyway, the proposed SSL-RN-20 achieves such performance by utilizing roughly 12 times less trainable parameters compared to the SSL-VGG-20, which could be a beneficial trade-of regarding the computing requirements for potential applications.
+Now, comparing the SSL-based models, {all three} of them show comparable performance. {The (original) SSL-VGG-20 has slight advantage of up to 0.6pp in F1 score.
+And the SSL-ViT-20 has more significant 2.9pp advantage on the Recall.
+Thus, while CNN-based SSL models are good for fine grained, transmission-specific clustering they may confuse certain transmissions with background noise.
+On the other hand, the ViT-based model is able to better separate Idle samples, as can also be seen from Figure~\ref{fig:AvgAndHist}, thus achieving better Recall performance on the labelled evaluation for activity detection according to Table~\ref{tab:Performance}.} Anyway, the proposed SSL-RN-20 achieves such performance by utilizing roughly 10 times less trainable parameters compared to the SSL-VGG-20, {roughly 5 times less compared to the SSL-ViT-20,} which could be a beneficial trade-of regarding the computing requirements for potential applications. {The scripts used for these experiments are publicly available as open source software\footnote{\url{https://github.com/sensorlab/self-supervised-spectrum-sensing}}}.